 After getting the confirmatory result of the tests and the interview, the MRO shall report to the safety representative directly using the CCF.

-The MRO is not directly reporting the test result to the CAA, he should fill the CCF and return it to the company representative who will send the CAA the verified positive test after MRO review, this process should not take more than 2 weeks.
+The MRO is not directly reporting the test result to the CAA, he should fill the CCF and return it to the company representative who will then send to the CAA the verified positive test after MRO review, this process should not take more than two (2) days.

 Supervisors Note:

 For the purpose of these requirements, Supervisors are considered safety representatives of the company.
-Each employer shall authorize supervisors from the company to take immediate action(s) to remove employees from safety-sensitive duties, and to make required decisions in the testing and evaluation processes, also receive test results and other communications for the employer, consistent with the requirements of this Guidance, and they will be responsible to send the test results to the CAA (this is subject to company policy, as coordinator or the MRO may send the information to the CAA).
+Each employer shall authorize supervisors from the company to take immediate action(s) to remove employees from safety-sensitive duties, and to make required decisions in the testing and evaluation processes, also receive test results and other communications for the employer, consistent with the requirements of this Guidance Manual, and they will be responsible to send the test results to the CAA (this is subject to company policy, as coordinator or the MRO may send the information to the CAA).

 These Supervisors shall be competent to carry out this duty, i.e. shall have knowledge about the safety issues of the program and CAA regulation and experience in this field, to accomplish an effective means of supervision of the whole program of their company.
 Service agents cannot act as a company safety representative/or Supervisor.

 Supervisors shall be trained to recognize and address illegal drug use by employees, procedures and requirements for drug testing, and behavioral patterns that give rise to a reasonable suspicion that an employee may be using illegal drugs.
 Except as modified by the CAA to suit specific program responsibilities, first-line supervisors shall:

 Attend training sessions on illegal drug-use in the workplace;